74th Illinois General Assembly

 The 74th Illinois General Assembly convened on January 6, 1965, and adjourned sine die on June 30, 1965.
+The General Assembly consists of the Illinois House of Representatives and the Illinois Senate.

 Legislation

 The 74th General Assembly set a record for the number of bills introduced, at 3,590.
 Of these, 2,211 were passed by both houses and sent to the governor.
 Governor Otto Kerner Jr. vetoed 267 in their entirety and 13 in part.

 Notable laws enacted by the 74th General Assembly include the Local Governmental and Governmental Employees Tort Immunity Act, which provided sweeping protection from civil liability for government workers.
 The legislature also enacted a measure to curb the use of billboards on Illinois highways, which was amended several times thereafter, and the state's first Good Samaritan law making physicians who render assistance in emergencies immune from civil liability.

 Notable failed legislation in the 74th General Assembly included a measure to abolish capital punishment in Illinois, which passed the House by a 97–69 vote.
 Had it been enacted, Illinois would have joined Iowa, New York, West Virginia, and Vermont in ending capital punishment that year.
 Instead, the Illinois death penalty remained on the books until 2011.